Search This Blog

 · Do you have succession planning in your individual development plan where you have identified someone and mentoring them to be where they can be?

-· Have you helped someone see the long term impact of the project that they are working, the challenge they are solving, or the opportunity they are resolving and its relationship to their own career through the eyes of the customers and organization?
+· Have you helped someone see the long-term impact of the project that they are working on, the challenge they are solving, or the opportunity they are resolving and its relationship to their own career through the eyes of the customers and organization?

 · What’s your professional life’s mission or philosophy?